Our Therapeutic Vision

 Our gene editing medicine is comprised of a messenger RNA (mRNA) and a guide RNA (gRNA) packaged in a lipid nanoparticle (LNP); the medicine precisely edits and permanently turns off a target gene in the liver using base editing to make a single spelling change in DNA.
 Learn more about the mechanism of action for our lead product candidate, VERVE-101, which uses adenine base editing to knock out the PCSK9 gene to permanently lower blood levels of LDL cholesterol (LDL-C) and treat cardiovascular disease (CVD):

 Encouraging Preclinical Results

-Specifically, a single injection of VERVE-101 achieved 67% whole liver DNA editing and resulted in a 89% reduction in blood levels of PCSK9 protein and a 59% reduction in blood levels of LDL cholesterol in primate models at two weeks as compared to baseline.
-Additionally, in studies of VERVE-101 in primary human hepatocytes, there was clear evidence of on-target editing with no evidence of off target editing.
-VERVE-101 is currently being evaluated in IND-enabling studies.
+In an in vivo proof-of-concept study, a single intravenous infusion of a base editor targeting PCSK9 achieved 67% whole liver DNA editing and resulted in an 89% reduction in blood levels of PCSK9 protein and a 59% reduction in blood levels of LDL-C in non-human primates (NHP) at two weeks as compared to baseline.

 Both the PCSK9 protein and LDL-C reductions were durably maintained out to six months following treatment.